-5) If you are not a South Pasadena resident, and you would like your student to try and attend one of the South Pasadena schools, the first day you may apply for the 2018-2019 school year is Wednesday, August 1, 2018, but only if you have a valid release from your home school district.
-If you have not obtained your release from your school district by August 1, come as soon as you receive it so you can complete the permit application and be added to the list of applicants.
+5) If you are not a South Pasadena resident, and you would like your student to try and attend one of the South Pasadena schools, the first day you may apply for the 2019-2020 school year is Monday, August 5, 2019, but only if you have a valid release from your home school district.
+If you have not obtained your release from your school district by August 5, come as soon as you receive it so you can complete the permit application and be added to the list of applicants.
 Other required documents include your student's most recent report card (if applying for grades 1-12), and your student's most recent standardized test score (CAASPP or SBAC test for public school students, and if a private school student, their most recent standardized test result, if available) if student is applying for grades 4-12.
-We would like to emphasize that there may not be space available to accept interdistrict permit students for the 2018-2019 school year, so we strongly encourage all applicants to have a back-up plan should their permit be denied due to lack of space.
-For 2018-2019, we often cannot determine if we have room to accept interdistrict permit students until the start of school or well into the first week of school.
+We would like to emphasize that there may not be space available to accept interdistrict permit students for the 2019-2020 school year, so we strongly encourage all applicants to have a back-up plan should their permit be denied due to lack of space.
+For 2019-2020, we often cannot determine if we have room to accept interdistrict permit students until the start of school or well into the first week of school.
 If your back-up plan school begins prior to our start of school and we have not contacted you, your student should begin school in their home school of residence.
-By Friday, August 31, 2018, all permits will have a final decision of either acceptance or denial, and applicants will be notified by mail no later than September 11, 2019.
+By Wednesday, September 4, 2019, all permits will have a final decision of either acceptance or denial, and applicants will be notified by mail no later than September 11, 2019.
 At that time, we will be finished with all new permit applications for the 2019-2020 school year.
 For the 2019-2020 school year, all SPUSD schools begin on Thursday, August 15, 2019.

 6) For an understanding of the levels of priority given to new interdistrict applicants, please see our Administrative Regulation 5117.1 regarding Interdistrict Permits, located below.

 7) If you have further questions that are not addressed on this page, please contact the Office of Instruction at 626-441-5810 X1120.